Soulmatters/soulmatters-Design/content/posts/2018-02-08-service-worker.md

 description: >-
   Service Worker belongs to Progressive Web Applications and it is a script running in the browser in the background.

+  Service Worker includes: Push Notification, background sync, and the ability to access a site you have navigated in the past even when you are offline.
+A site that you can access even if you are disconnected from the Internet.
 image: /static/uploads/service-worker.jpg
 card: /static/uploads/service-worker-400.jpg
 ---